Authentication

 Authorization: Bearer ta_session_xyz789

-🔄 Token Validation
+Content-Type: application/json🔄 Token Validation

-When a token is received by /statements
+When a token is received by /statements, TrainingArc:

 Verifies the token’s signature and expiration